OttieOtter

 Golden Cheeked Warbler

-A few hours later, while packing up for the trip back home, we were in sublime cheerful moods - we couldn't have hoped for a better way to finish our West Texas Birding Adventure!
+A few hours later, while packing up for the trip back home, we were in sublime but cheerful moods - we couldn't have hoped for a better way to finish our West Texas Birding Adventure!

 Birds we identified on our trip: